mlamoure/Alfred-Indigo-Workflow/README.md

 An Alfred workflow to control your Indigo (http://www.perceptiveautomation.com) devices, actions, variables

-There are three stages, started through the keyword "indigo"
+There are three steps, started through the keyword "indigo"

-Stage 1: Selection of Device, Variables, or Actions Stage 2: Selection of the specific device, variable, or action desired Stage 3: Giving a command (for devices and variables only)
+Step 1: Selection of Device, Variables, or Actions (static) Step 2: Selection of the specific device, variable, or action desired (dynamically loaded from Indigo) Step 3: Giving a command (for devices and variables only, actions are immediately executed)

 Change Log
 -----